uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 * New: support for some new Weaver Xtreme Plus 3.1 options
 * Tweak: don't need plugin stylesheet any more - included in Weaver Xtreme
 * Tweak: no need for separate JS lib - included in Weaver Xtreme
-* Note: jumped to 3.1.6 to match corresponding Weaver Xtrme version
+* Note: jumped to 3.1.6 to match corresponding Weaver Xtreme version
 * WP 4.8 compatibility update